susannalles/susannalles.github.io/5_teaching.md

 permalink: /teaching
 ---

-2016-Present. **Universty of Miami**

-- SPA 302 The Culture of Spain: Material culture, the manuscript, the print, and the digital, Spring 2017
-- ITA 321 Life Writing in the Italian Middle Ages and the Renaissance, Spring 2017

 2014-Present. **Universitat Oberta de Catalunya (UOC)**

 - Editorial Typologies and Book Apps, [M.A. in Digital Edition](http://estudios.uoc.edu/es/masters-posgrados-especializaciones/master/artes-humanidades/edicion-digital/presentacion).
 Online.
 [Blog](http://eah.uoc.edu/materials/edicio-digital/?lang=es).